 With 574+ federally recognized Tribes, all with unique constitutions and governments, addressing food and agriculture concerns in Tribal communities does not work with a one-size-fits-all approach.
-This is where Tribal self-governance and self-determination, a.k.a “638” is a solution that allows Tribes to determine what is best for their citizens.
+This is where Tribal self-governance and self-determination, a.k.a “638” can provide a solution, allowing Tribes to determine what is best for their citizens.

 What is Tribal self-determination and self-governance, and how does it relate to the Farm Bill?